Christians You Should Know: Fanny Crosby Micah Hendry

 A Spiritual Application for Our Lives:

-Fanny Crosby was a prolific hymn writer who was mightily used by God to share His Word through song.
+Fanny Crosby was a prolific hymn writer.
+God used her labor mightily as she shared His Word through song.
 By most estimates, she wrote around 8,000 hymns in her lifetime.
 We have shared more about this amazing life in other hymn histories.
 Her songs are a wonderful gift to the people of God.

 One of the distinguishing marks of Fanny Crosby was her zeal to reach others with the Gospel.
 She encouraged others to come to Christ at every opportunity granted to her.
 As her fame spread, she still took time to share Christ with others.
 However, one of the most compelling aspects of her life was her refusal to see herself as a victim.
 If ever someone had a reason for self-pity, it was Crosby.